cynteo/cab-public-docs/content/platforms/solarwinds/api-token.md

 # SolarWinds API Token

-Complete guide to generating and managing your SolarWinds Service Desk API token for Alert Bridge.
+Complete guide to generating and managing your SolarWinds Service Desk API token for Cynteo Alert Bridge.

 ---

 ## What is an API Token?

-An API token is a secure authentication credential that allows Alert Bridge to:
+An API token is a secure authentication credential that allows Cynteo Alert Bridge to:
 - ✅ Create incidents in SolarWinds
 - ✅ Update existing incidents
 - ✅ Add comments to incidents